The Italian Digital Nomad Visa is real, yay!

 Why people think they qualify, then stall

-Most applicants start with the same assumption:
+Most applicants begin with the same assumption:

 If I earn enough and work remotely, this should be straightforward.